SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

 * [JAX](https://github.com/google/jax)

-We won't go into a longer discussion on which framework is best, as it is pointless.
-PyTorch and TensorFlow have been around for the longest and therefore have bigger communities and feature sets at this point in time.
-They are both very similar in the sense that they both have features directed against research and production.
+We won't go into a longer discussion on which framework is the best, as it is pointless.
+PyTorch and TensorFlow have been around for the longest and therefore have larger communities and feature sets at this point in time.
+They are both very similar in the sense that they both have features directed at research and production.
 JAX is kind of the new kid on the block, which in many ways improves on PyTorch and TensorFlow, but is still not as mature as the other frameworks.
 As the frameworks use different kinds of programming principles (object-oriented vs. functional programming), comparing them is essentially meaningless.

-In this course, we have chosen to work with PyTorch because we find it a bit more intuitive and it is the framework that we use for our day-to-day research life.
+In this course, we have chosen to work with PyTorch because it is a bit more intuitive and it is the framework that we use in our day-to-day research life.
 Additionally, as of right now, it is absolutely the [dominating framework](https://www.assemblyai.com/blog/pytorch-vs-tensorflow-in-2022/) for published models, research papers, and [competition winners](https://blog.mlcontests.com/p/winning-at-competitive-ml-in-2022?s=w).

-The intention behind this set of exercises is to bring everyone's PyTorch skills up to date.
-If you already are a PyTorch-Jedi, feel free to pass the first set of exercises, but I recommend that you still complete it.
-The exercises are, in large part, taken directly from the
+The intention behind this set of exercises is to get everyone's PyTorch skills up to date.
+If you're already a PyTorch-Jedi, feel free to skip the first set of exercises, but I still recommend that you go through them.
+The exercises are in large part taken directly from the
 [deep learning course at Udacity](https://github.com/udacity/deep-learning-v2-pytorch).
-Note that these exercises are given as notebooks, which is the last time we are going to use them actively in the course.
+Note that these exercises are given as notebooks, which is the only time we are going to use them actively in the course.
 Instead, after this set of exercises, we are going to focus on writing code in Python scripts.

 The notebooks contain a lot of explanatory text.
-The exercises that you are supposed to fill out are inlined in the text in small "exercise" blocks:
+The exercises that you are supposed to complete are inlined in the text in small "exercise" blocks:

 <figure markdown>